 These are quite necessary, as the ball or stick is quite likely to strike a particular body part while playing the game.

 Although not very popular among players, a helmet will help protect your head from taking a hit during play.
 A good mouth guard adds extra protection to the teeth.

 You can also invest in a pair of gloves.
 This will protect your hands and fingers during a game, and will also aid in gripping and handling the stick well.

-Depending on your team or club, you may need to purchase a couple of sets of the hockey dress.
-You may also have to invest in at least 3 pairs of socks which match these colors.
 For practice, make sure you buy Tshirts and shorts that are not too tight, so you are comfortable while playing.
 Shoes need to be according to the surface, besides being the perfect fit.